-Sub-Criteria Sub- points Returnables Comments f) The 2 x Registered Civil Engineering Technologists have: below 3 years post registration experience = 0 points 3 to 4 year post registration experience = 2 points each 5 to 6 years post registration experience = 4 points each above 6 years post registration experience = 6 points each If the Professional Civil Engineering Technologist is female, an additional 1 point shall be awarded per Technologist 14 points Completed Curriculum Vitae (CV) for each team member on the provided template (Annexure B).
+Sub-Criteria Sub- points Returnables Comments f) The 2 x Registered Electrical Engineering Technologists have: - below 3 years post registration experience = 0 points - 3 to 4 year post registration experience = 2 points each - 5 to 6 years post registration experience = 4 points each - above 6 years post registration experience = 6 points each If the Professional Electrical Engineering Technologist is female, an additional 1 point shall be awarded per Technologist 14 points Completed Curriculum Vitae (CV) for each team member on the provided template (Annexure B).
 Use of any other template will result in 0 points being awarded.
 Verification of gender status shall be assessed as per the declaration on Form A (Annexure A).
-The maximum number of points that a tenderer can achieve in this section is 12 points (6 points per Civil Engineering Technologist plus 1 point per Civil Engineering Technologist if the Civil Engineering Technologist is female). g) The Professional Structural Engineering Principal has: less than 10 years post registration experience = 0 points 10 to 12 years post registration experience = 3 points 13 to 15 years post registration experience = 6 points above 15 years post registration experience = 10 points If the Professional Structural Engineering Principal is female, an additional 2 points shall be awarded 12 points Completed Curriculum Vitae (CV) on the provided template (Annexure B).
+The maximum number of points that a tenderer can achieve in this section is 12 points (6 points per Electrical Engineering Technologist plus 1 point per Technologist if the individual is female). g) The Professional Electronic Engineer Principal has: - less than 10 years post registration experience = 0 points - 10 to 12 years post registration experience = 3 points - 13 to 15 years post registration experience = 6 points - above 15 years post registration experience = 10 points If the Professional Electronic Engineering Principal is female, an additional 2 points shall be awarded 12 points Completed Curriculum Vitae (CV) on the provided template (Annexure B).
 Use of any other template will result in 0 points being awarded.
 Verification of gender status shall be assessed as per the declaration on Form A (Annexure A).
 An additional 2 points are awarded to the post registration experience points if the individual is a female.
-Therefore a maximum total of 12 points is attainable for this sub-criteria. h) The Professional Structural Engineer has: below 6 years post registration experience = 0 points 6 to 8 years post registration experience = 3 points 9 to 11 years post registration experience = 5 points above 11 years post registration experience = 7 points If the Professional Structural Engineer is female, an additional 1 point shall be awarded 8 points Completed Curriculum Vitae (CV) on the provided template (Annexure B).
+Therefore a maximum total of 12 points is attainable for this sub-criteria. h) The Professional Electronic Engineer has: - below 6 years post registration experience = 0 points - 6 to 8 years post registration experience = 3 points - 9 to 11 years post registration experience = 5 points - above 11 years post registration experience = 7 points If the Professional Electronic Engineer is female, an additional 1 point shall be awarded 8 points Completed Curriculum Vitae (CV) on the provided template (Annexure B).
 Use of any other template will result in 0 points being awarded.
 Verification of gender status shall be assessed as per the declaration on Form A (Annexure A).
 An additional 1 point is awarded to the post registration experience points if the individual is a female.
 Therefore a maximum total of 8 points is attainable for this sub-criteria.

-Sub-Criteria Sub- points Returnables Comments i) The 2 x Registered Structural Engineering Technologists have: below 3 years post registration experience = 0 points 3 to 4 year post registration experience = 2 points each 5 to 6 years post registration experience = 4 points each above 6 years post registration experience = 6 points each If the Professional Structural Engineering Technologist is female, an additional 1 point shall be awarded per Technologist 14 points Completed Curriculum Vitae (CV) for each team member on the provided template (Annexure B).
+Sub-Criteria Sub- points Returnables Comments i) The Registered Electronic Engineering Technologists has: below 3 years post registration experience = 0 points 3 to 4 year post registration experience = 2 points each 5 to 6 years post registration experience = 4 points each above 6 years post registration experience = 6 points each 7 points Completed Curriculum Vitae (CV) for each team member on the provided template (Annexure B).
 Use of any other template will result in 0 points being awarded.
-Verification of gender status shall be assessed as per the declaration on Form A (Annexure A).
-The maximum number of points that a tenderer can achieve in this section is 14 points (6 points per Structural Engineering Technologist plus 1 point per Structural Engineering Technologist if the Structural Engineering Technologist is female).
+An additional 1 point is awarded to the post registration experience points if the individual is a female.
+Therefore a maximum total of 7 points is attainable for this sub-criteria.
+If the Electronic Engineering Technologist is female, an additional 1 point shall be awarded Verification of gender status shall be assessed as per the declaration on Form A (Annexure A).